-Where a student discontinues a first half-year unit after 31 March he or she is regarded as fail withdrawn.
-Where a student withdraws from a second half-year unit after 31 August he or she is regarded as fail withdrawn from that unit.
-Students who are regarded as fail withdrawn from a unit are still liable for the Student Contributions.
-Where a student notifies discontinuance of a full-year unit on or before 30 April, he or she is regarded as early withdrawn.
+Where a student discontinues a first half-year unit 4 weeks after the unit census date, 31 March, he or she is regarded as "failed".
+Where a student discontinues a second half-year unit four weeks after the unit census date, 31 August, he or she is regarded as "failed.
+Where a student discontinues a full-year unit four weeks after the unit census date, 30 April, he or she is regarded as "failed".
+Students who are regarded as "failed" in a unit of study are liable for Student Contribution.